Ife-Stephen/IDC-RESEARCH-PROJECT/README.md

 ### 👏 Acknowledgments

-Thanks to the Hugging Face open models community, PyTorch, Next.js and TailwindCSS for enabling this development.
+Thanks to the Hugging Face open models community for enabling this development.

 ---